hitoshi-watase/sercrod/docs/reference/directives/attribute-class.md

 - :class is a specialized colon binding for the class attribute.
 It does not go through the generic attr filter; instead, it writes directly to el.className.
 - The expression result is never written back into data; the binding is data to DOM only.
-- If evaluation fails, Nablla falls back to an empty className for safety.
+- If evaluation fails, Sercrod falls back to an empty className for safety.
 - When cleanup.handlers is enabled, the original :class attribute is stripped from the final HTML, leaving only the effective class list on the element.